You Better You Bet

-"You Better You Bet" is a song by British rock band the Who, appearing as the first track on their 1981 album Face Dances.
+"You Better You Bet" is a song by the English rock band the Who, appearing as the first track on their ninth studio album Face Dances (1981).
 It is sung by frontman Roger Daltrey with backing vocals from Pete Townshend and bassist John Entwistle.
-Townshend's guitar part is performed on a Rickenbacker 360/12.

 "You Better You Bet" became a hit and one of the Who's most recognizable songs.
-It was the last single by the band that reached the top 20 on the Billboard Hot 100, reaching No. 18.
-The track was at No. 1 on the Billboard Top Tracks chart for five weeks beginning 4 April 1981.
-It was also their last single to hit the top ten in the UK, peaking at No. 9.
+It was the last single by the band that reached the top 20 on the Billboard Hot 100, reaching number 18.
+The track was at number one on the Billboard Top Tracks chart for five weeks beginning 4 April 1981.
+It was also their last single to hit the top ten in the UK Singles Chart, peaking at number 9.

 Background

 "You Better You Bet" was written by Pete Townshend as a love song for his girlfriend at the time: "I developed ['You Better You Bet'] over several weeks of clubbing and partying.
 I had gone through a lean period in my marriage and was seeing the daughter of a friend of mine.
 I wanted it to be a good song because the girl I wrote it for is one of the best people on the planet."
 Townshend also commented: "'You Better You Bet' was a very spontaneous lyric.
 A fairly spontaneous, peppy song; it's a pop song, really, it's just a pop song."

-Roger Daltrey praised the song's vocal melody, comparing it to Elvis Presley.
-He stated, "A wonderful, wonderful song.
+Roger Daltrey praised the song's vocal melody, comparing it to Elvis Presley: "A wonderful, wonderful song.
 The way the vocal bounces, it always reminds me of Elvis."
-Daltrey also noted, "'You Better You Bet' is still one of my favourite songs of all."
+Daltrey also noted: "'You Better You Bet' is still one of my favourite songs of all."
+Kenney Jones similarly spoke positively of the song, naming it the signature song from his period with the band and commenting, "That's most like me."

-The song references the group T. Rex, as well as the group's own album Who's Next (1971), with the line: "I drunk myself blind to the sound of old T. Rex... and Who's Next."
+The song references the rock band T. Rex, as well as the group's own studio album Who's Next (1971), with the line: "I drunk myself blind to the sound of old T. Rex... and Who's Next."
 The synthesizer riff is performed on a Yamaha E70 home organ.
+Townshend's guitar part is performed on a Rickenbacker 360/12.

 Release

 "You Better You Bet" was released as the first single from Face Dances in February 1981, backed with the John Entwistle-penned "The Quiet One".
-The single peaked at number 9 in the UK; in the U.S., it reached number 18.
+The single peaked at number 9 in the UK; in the US, it reached number 18.
 The single's relative underperformance is thought to have been because Warner Bros.
 Records had decided to boycott independent promoters in America, which resulted in less airplay for the track.
 Pete Townshend reflected on the single's success: "A surprise hit single for us...
 We even went back on Top of the Pops."